Make a commitment

 Keep other participants in mind

 Being removed from the physical contact of a traditional face-to-face conference, it is easy to forget about the other participants.
-The conference is also open to everyone with a diverse set of skills and including those whose first language might not be English.
+The conference is open to everyone with a diverse set of skills and including those whose first language might not be English.
 Please respect the views and opinions of other participants.
 Here is our full conference code of conduct.

 Adapted from Wang, Y.M., 1999, Online Conference: A Participant’s Perspective, T.H.E.
 Journal, v26 n8 p70-76.